DDMAL/tripoli/docs/api.rst

 IIIF Resource Validators
 ------------------------
 All validators inherit from the ``BaseValidator`` class.
-This, and all validators, requires a reference to a ``IIIFValidator`` to be initiated, as all settings and references to *other* validators are held therein.
+This, and all validators, requires a reference to a ``IIIFValidator`` to be initialized, as all settings and references to *other* validators are held therein.

 .. automodule:: tripoli.resource_validators